flrs/spark_exam_dump_landing_page/exampleSite/content/english/_index.md

     - path: images/databricks_exam_support.svg
       alt: Get Databricks Certification Dump Exam Support
     content: Studying Databricks Spark Certification Dumps alone can be hard.
-When you look at questions you will find in the real exam or at a dumps PDF, you may have many expected questions.<br>Our practice exams have a great community of students who have taken the practice quizzes.
+When you look at questions you will find in the real exam or in a dumps PDF, you may have many expected questions.<br>Our practice exams have a great community of students who have taken the practice quizzes.
 Together, they know much more than all simplified exam dumps or a PDF dump ever could.
 Our instructors are also here to